simonsays881/data-protection/README.md

 This is the step for cleaning up all the resources that were created for the **acm-pca-usecase-6**

 * This module cleans up all the local files, S3 buckets, target groups,listeners that was created in the python modules for this usecase.
+* Please make sure that you run this cleanup script.
+Otherwise you will continue accruing charges for the ACM private certificate authority that was created during this usecase
 * You should see the following printed in the runner window pane.

 **Everything cleaned up ,you are all good !!**